femou1/pb-handbooks/pbst_handbook.md

 * Ability to report troublesome members for Trainer review.

+* Allowed to override any KOS orders for users below them in rank.

 [/details]

 [details="Special Defense"]

 # Special Defense

-Special Defense is the fifth achievable rank within Security and is first HR rank within the group.
-They represent the exemplary members of the group and are given the permission to organize PBST trainings, touraments as well as moderation access in the Communication Server.
+Special Defense is the sixth achievable rank within Security and is first HR rank within the group.
+They represent the exemplary members of the group and are given the permission to organize PBST trainings, tournaments as well as moderation access in the Communication Server.

 **Requirements:**